Acquired hepatocerebral degeneration

 An elderly man with dementia began to pick at his skin to the point of causing bleeding and occasional infections.
 He denied itching and appeared more to be probing than scratching.
 He was not thought to be psychotic, although he claimed that he was digging insects from his skin.

 Stereotypies are induced by microinjections of amphetamine into the striatum of rats and blocked by dopamine receptor blocking agents.
 Mice bred to be dopamine deficient will develop intense stereotypies when treated with carbidopa-levodopa.
 These are blocked by dopamine D1 receptor blockade (26) but not dopamine D2 receptor antagonists.
-Frontal lesions will cause similar stereotypies in primates as amphetamine; in rats, they will exacerbate amphetamine effects (88).
-Stereotypies also have been rarely the result of stroke (68).
+Frontal lesions will cause similar stereotypies in primates as amphetamine; in rats, they will exacerbate amphetamine effects (91).
+Stereotypies also have been rarely the result of stroke (70).
+Electrical stimulation of medullary centers will produce lapping behaviors in mice, as if drinking (32).

 Although the stereotyped behaviors that are common in all forms of intellectual disability suggest a nonspecific response to diffuse abnormal brain function, the typical occurrence of specific stereotypies in specific disorders implies a specific pathophysiology for stereotypies in some cases.
 In Rett syndrome, an X-linked disorder, hand wringing is typically seen.

 The genetic abnormality in Rett syndrome has been identified.
 Although the disorder is primarily sporadic, several different genetic lesions have been found, including missense, nonsense, and frame shift mutations.
 The abnormal protein binds to methylated DNA causing abnormal packing of chromatin.
 The abnormal protein, thus, acts as a transcriptional repressor leading to a loss of function (04; 02).
-An increase in stereotyped behaviors has been noted in families in which there are 2 autistic children, suggestive of a possible genetic link (85).
-Several candidate genes have been identified for various autistic spectrum disorders (74).
+An increase in stereotyped behaviors has been noted in families in which there are two autistic children, suggestive of a possible genetic link (88).
+Several candidate genes have been identified for various autistic spectrum disorders (76).
 It is likely that particular stereotypic behaviors will reflect environmental input affecting a disordered substrate.
 With amphetamine psychosis, "punding" occurs, with repetitive simple or complex maneuvers.
-Neuroleptic-induced tardive stereotypy is fairly characteristic and usually easy to identify (104; 70), so that specific stereotypies may result from specific brain alterations, whereas other stereotypies may be nonspecific and either pathologic or normal.
+Neuroleptic-induced tardive stereotypy is fairly characteristic and usually easy to identify (107; 72), so that specific stereotypies may result from specific brain alterations, whereas other stereotypies may be nonspecific and either pathologic or normal.

 Rhythmic movement disorder, which includes head-banging and body-rocking, occurs in up to 67% of normal children under 1 year of age and is typically outgrown by 4 years of age.

 Stereotypies are being increasingly identified in dementing syndromes.
 As might be anticipated by the differences in behavior among the syndromes, there might be differences in stereotypy.
-Stereotypic behaviors such as counting, clock watching, rigid adherence to routine, eating and doing the same thing repeatedly without seeking variation are significantly more common in the frontotemporal dementias than in dementia and age-matched Alzheimer disease patients (79).
+Stereotypic behaviors such as counting, clock watching, rigid adherence to routine, eating and doing the same thing repeatedly without seeking variation are significantly more common in the frontotemporal dementias than in dementia and age-matched patients with Alzheimer disease (81).
 This discrepancy may help to more accurately diagnose the disorder.

 It is unclear whether stereotypies can be prevented.
 The conditions that induce these behaviors are mostly unavoidable.
 Tardive stereotypies can be reduced if dopamine-blocking drugs are given as judiciously as possible.
 Substituting clozapine or other new antipsychotics for the "typical" neuroleptic when tardive dyskinesia is first recognized may reduce the risk of worsening, but this is unknown.
 Extended use of antiemetics and metoclopramide should be discouraged.